rileywheadon/ffa-docs/docs/eda-trend-ams-variability.md

 ## MW-MK Test

-The **Moving Window Mann-Kendall (MW-MK) Test** is used to identify a statistically significant monotonic trend in the variances of an AMS time series.
+The **Moving Window Mann-Kendall (MW-MK) Test** identifies a statistically significant monotonic trend in the variances of an AMS time series.

 - Null hypothesis: There is no significant trend in the variance of the AMS.
 - Alternative hypothesis: There is a significant trend in the variance of the AMS.